 Check out the ‘What‘s New in G Suite‘ newsletter for all of the latest and greatest Google Cloud launches in January 2017.

-In the 2016 Legislative Session, Representative Bruce Cutler sponsored HB96 requiring the Department of Technology Services create a single sign-on business portal.
+In the 2016 Legislative Session, Representative Bruce Cutler sponsored HB96 requiring the Division of Technology Services create a single sign-on business portal.
 View the new YouTube video here.
 The department is charged to create a web portal that allows a person doing business in the state to access, at a single point of entry, all relevant state-collected business data about the person, including information related to:

 tax liability and payment; and